-Music can help to lower blood pressure naturally.
-A recent study indicates that listening to music such as classical or Celtic music can assist in lowering blood pressure as much as cutting salt out of your diet or losing a few pounds can.
-Music can lower the risk of heart disease from 5-15%.
+A recent study conducted shows the benefits of listening to music such as classical or Celtic music can assist in lowering blood pressure as much as cutting salt out of your diet or losing a few pounds can.
+Music can lower the risk of heart disease by 5-15%.
 Although music should not replace any blood pressure medication or exercise, it can always help!
-It is not known if music has long term effects.
+It is not known if music has long-term effects.

 Music can also slow down our breathing and our heart rate.
 This causes your body to relax, which prevents chronic stress from occurring.
 Music can result in a positive state of mind which can help to overcome depression and anxiety.
-People who have suffered depression felt like they could control the pain with music.
+People who have suffered from depression felt like they could control the pain with music.
 Music naturally releases endorphins which act like a natural pain killer.
 Music distracts someone from pain which encourages relaxation.

 Listening to soothing music for at least half an hour a day can help reduce stress.
 Moreover, listening to music while falling asleep can ensure that we get the sleep we need by taking away stress, depression, and anxiety that we might take to our beds from a tough day.
 Music can also boost exercise performance and can increase energy.